CRITICAL INFRASTRUCTURE

 - Will new architectures meet the business drivers with system integrity and save OpEx cost?

 - Can this architecture avoid insecure connection to IoT devices via Internet, Cloud-based or other servers beyond the operational networks?
+Hence the separate connection from OT Networks in the diagram.

 - Companies such as Cisco/Splunk, Zscaler, and Verizon will play important roles here, but inspection of the actual functions offered will be important.